 4) Set of weights

 Weights are a great investment for strength training.
 A set like this one contains weights from 2 lb to 5 lb, while this set runs up to 10 lbs.
 If you’re looking for something heavier, these adjustable dumbbells are more versatile but more expensive too.

 5) Resistance bands

 Resistance bands are some of my favorite workout equipment.
 You can target so many muscle groups with the bands and they are portable as compared to weights.
 These resistance bands are colorful and affordable.

 6) Stability ball

-Stability balls provide many benefits.
+Stability balls like this one here provide many benefits.
 You can use them in active exercises targeting several muscle groups or improve your posture and core balance just by sitting on one while at a desk.
 These balls come in a variety of sizes with the best one for you based on your size and your goals.
-This one here comes in a variety of sizes and colors.

 These pieces of equipment below are not absolutely necessary, but you may find them convenient to have.